-5. And they (referring to the religious scribes and Pharisees) do all their works to be seen by men . . . they love the first place at the suppers, and the chief seats in the synagogues, 7.
-And the salutations in the marketplaces, and to be called by men (using the titles), 'Rabbi, Rabbi.'
-8. But you are not to be called Rabbi; for one is your Master, the Christ, and all of you are brethren.
-9. Also, do not call anyone on the earth your Father; for one is your Father, Who is in heaven.
-10. Neither be called Master; for one is your Master, the Christ (Matthew 23:5 - 10, HBFV throughout).
+Christ's teaching regarding religious titles is clear and to the point.
+He states, ". . . they (Jewish leaders) love the first place at the suppers . . .
+And the salutations in the marketplaces, and to be called by men, 'Rabbi, Rabbi.'
+But you are not to be called Rabbi; for one is your Master . . .
+Also, do not call anyone on the earth your Father; for one is your Father, Who is in heaven.
+Neither be called Master; for one is your Master, the Christ (Matthew 23:5 - 10, HBFV throughout).

 The word from which we get the English "master" in verses 8 and 10 comes from the Greek kathegetes (Strong's #G2519).
-Its use in these verses is to someone who is a teacher or guide with the implication that they possess a powerful spiritual position or office.
-Jesus, as the God of the Old Testament and man's Messiah, claims the use of this title for himself.
+Its use as a title in Matthew 5:10 references someone who is a teacher or guide with the implication that they possess a powerful religious position or office.
+Jesus, as the God of the Old Testament and man's Messiah, claims exclusive use of reference for himself.

 Such religious appellations like "Pope" are not only wrong but also blasphemous, since they claim divine authority and power over Christians that was never given.
-Christ NEVER gave any human being the absolute power to dictate doctrine and rule over the faith of his people (see our article called "Keys of the Kingdom").
-Jesus, at God's right hand, has and continues to be the only true head of His church on earth (1Corinthians 11:3, Ephesians 1:22, 4:15, Colossians 1:18).
+Christ NEVER gave any human being the absolute power to dictate doctrine and rule over the faith of his people.
 Even the apostle Peter, whom Catholics consider the first Pope, NEVER claimed such titles for himself.
 He, instead, referred to himself as "a fellow elder" (1Peter 5:1), one of many mature Christian believers who served in the church.

 Some have wondered whether the abbreviation "Mr.," which originated in the mid-1500s as a shortened form of the word "master" (dictionary.com), is acceptable to use.
-In modern times, this term is considered a shortened form of "mister" and is usually used as a generic courtesy title to refer to an adult male.
+In modern times, this term is not used as a religious title but instead is usually used as a generic courtesy reference to an adult male.
 It is generally acceptable to use.